 Feed a Crowd

-This curry can be easily doubled if you are entertaining.
+This curry can be easily doubled when you cook it on the stove.
 Just cook in a medium-large saucepan and fry the chicken in batches.

 Storing My Mango Chicken Curry